josemotta/IoT.Hass.Farm/_pump/README.md

 At this time, only the supervision system is being considered.
 The process extracts water from a well that is 25 meters below surface and should move it to a water storage located 15 meters high, totaling 40 meters.
 In order to optimize energy and comply to equipment specs, the job is done in a couple steps.
 As listed below, a couple pumps work together to move the water from the well to the big water storage placed on the high tower:

-- The first stage, eighty meters down the surface, is powered by a thin-vertical-pump, located inside the well plumbs.
+- The first stage is twenty five meters below surface in the well, powered by a thin-vertical-pump, located inside the plumbs.
 It pushes water to a small intermediary tank at surface level.
 - Another high-power-pump is responsible for moving the water from the intermediary tank to the big water storage placed on the high tower.
-- In order to alleviate the job from the thin-vertical-pump, the high-power-pump starts when the intermediary tank is full and stops when it is empty.
-The logic for this synchronization is already set by some electrical equipment and is not considered at this moment.
+- The high-power-pump starts when the intermediary tank is full and stops when it is empty.
+The logic for this synchronization is already set and is not being considered.
+The focus is just supervision and measurement of the water flow.

 The main specifications and features for the `pump node` are listed below.

 ### Raspberry Pi Zero W

-Due to low cost with powerful ARM11 core processor and built in wireless LAN, the `Pi Zero W` was selected to power the `tank node`.
-Its main features are:
+Due to its powerful ARMv8 processor and the amazing PoE capabilities, the `Pi 3 Model B+` was selected to power the `pump node`.
+The final revision in the Raspberry Pi 3 range has the following features:

-- 1Ghz, Broadcom BCM 2835 single-core processor
-- 512 MB of RAM
-- 1 micro USB port for power supply
-- Compatible with existing HATs
-- Composite video and reset headers
-- CSI Camera Connector
+- 1.4Ghz processor, Broadcom BCM2837B0, Cortex-A53 (ARMv8) 64-bit SoC
+- 1GB LPDDR2 SDRAM
+- 2.4GHz and 5GHz IEEE 802.11.b/g/n/ac wireless LAN, Bluetooth 4.2, BLE
+- Gigabit Ethernet over USB 2.0 (maximum throughput 300 Mbps)
-- 40-pin GPIO connector (same pinout as A+/B+/2B)
+- Extended 40-pin GPIO header
-- On-board Wireless LAN – 2.4 GHz 802.11 b/g/n (BCM43438)
-- On-board Bluetooth 4.1 + HS Low-energy (BLE) (BCM43438)
+- Full-size HDMI
+- 4 USB 2.0 ports
+- CSI camera port for connecting a Raspberry Pi camera
+- DSI display port for connecting a Raspberry Pi touchscreen display
+- 4-pole stereo output and composite video port
+- Micro SD port for loading your operating system and storing data
+- 5V/2.5A DC power input
+- Power-over-Ethernet (PoE) support (requires separate PoE HAT)
+- [Raspberry Pi PoE HAT](https://static.raspberrypi.org/files/product-briefs/Raspberry-Pi-PoE_HAT-Product-Brief.pdf) provides 5V DC/2.5A power from RJ-45 network port (PoE IEEE 802.3af)

 ### Sensors (TODO)